lhofmann/paraview-network-editor/README.md

   * automatically assigns selected sources to multiple input ports
   * skips dialog for filters with multiple inputs
 * CI builds static graphviz libraries
+* Editor viewport and scroll position are stored and loaded from state files

 ## TODO / Known Issues